life-itself/community/content/programs/2023/long-term-residencies.md

 at embodying collective transformation.

 Ideal candidates are those who resonate with these principles and practices and are ready to explore their impact on a personal and communal level.
-Interested individuals are encouraged to apply by July 30th, 2023, to join this groundbreaking venture that emphasizes compassionate living and the engagement in collective practices.
+Interested individuals are encouraged to apply by september 15th, 2023, to join this groundbreaking venture that emphasizes compassionate living and the engagement in collective practices.